 gelati et sorbetti sampler: dark chocolate gelato, buttermilk brown sugar gelato, and orange sorbet with fennel

-milano cookie plate: almond and pistachio
+milano cookie plate: almond and pistachio10 April 2010

 A Day Off in NYC